-- Council's website - A written request to Council which will be determined and a reply provided as to whether the information requested: - o is open access, or mandatory release information that is readily available and where and how to get the information - o should be made available as part of a proactive release of information - o can be disclosed through an informal release, for example where no third party personal information is involved - o Requires a formal access application, accompanied by the required fee and photocopying charges.
+- Council's website - A written request to Council which will be determined and a reply provided as to whether the information requested:

+- is open access, or mandatory release information that is readily available and where and how to get the information - should be made available as part of a proactive release of information - can be disclosed through an informal release, for example where no third party personal information is involved - Requires a formal access application, accompanied by the required fee and photocopying charges.

-To make an informal request for access to information Council will require the public and / or Councillors to complete an 'Informal Access to Information Request' form but no fee is required with this application.
+To make an informal request for access to information of Council will require the public and / or Councillors to complete an 'Access Application' form (with the informal request box ticked) but no fee is required with this application.

-To make a formal request for access to information, a 'Formal Access to Information' Request Form must be completed.
+To make a formal request for access to information, complete the 'Access Application' form (with the formal request box ticked).
 The Formal Application fee is defined in the GIPA Act and does not include GST.
+The legislation requires that a discounted processing charge be applied for pensioners, students and non-profit organisations, upon providing evidence of eligibility for a discount.

 Council will acknowledge receipt of formal access application within five working days.